Choose 'Click & Collect' Hubbox Delivery

 - Just 3 simple steps, with instant results in just 15 minutes.

 - No questions.
 No labs.
 No waiting.

-Our HIV Self Test is proven to be extremely easy to use.
-It is over 99.7% accurate and gives you your own easy-to-read result in just 15 minutes.
-It requires a fraction of a drop of blood, in fact, it’s less than a pin prick - that’s 8-20 times less than other brands!
+Our HIV Self Test is clinically proven to be extremely easy to use.
+It is 99.7% accurate and gives you an easy-to-read result in just 15 minutes.
+The test requires a fraction of a drop of blood, in fact, it’s less than a pin prick - that’s 8-20 times less than other brands!

 Our HIV Self Test puts you in charge and allows you to discreetly determine your HIV status at a time and a place that is convenient for you.
 It's like a pregnancy test, but different.

 How accurate is my BioSURE HIV Self Test?